vlfeat/matconvnet/README.md

   variants.
 Pre-learned features for different tasks are provided.
   Importing and exporting of models between implementations should be a simple affair.
-- *Efficiency.* The implementation is quite efficient, supporting both CPU and GPU computation.
-Despite MATLAB overhead, it is only marginally slower than alternative implementations.
+- *Efficiency.* The implementation is efficient, supporting both CPU and GPU computation.

 This library may be merged in the future with
 [VLFeat library](http://www.vlfeat.org/).
 It uses a very similar